Suleiman Camara

-Suleiman Camara Sanneh (born 7 December 2001) is a footballer who plays as a right winger for Racing de Santander.
+Suleiman Camara Sanneh (born 7 December 2001) is a professional footballer who plays as a winger for Slovak club ŠK Slovan Bratislava.
 Born in Spain, he plays for the Gambia national team.

 Club career

 Born in Sant Celoni, Barcelona, Catalonia, Camara joined Girona FC's youth setup from CE Sabadell FC in 2018.
 He was promoted to the reserves in the Tercera División for the 2020–21 season, and made his senior debut on 18 October 2020 by playing the last ten minutes of a 3–0 away win over UE Figueres.

 Camara scored his first senior goal on 25 October 2020, netting the third of a 3–0 home win over UE Vilassar de Mar.
 He made his first-team debut on 2 December of the following year, replacing Pol Lozano in a 5–1 away routing of Calvo Sotelo Puertollano CF in the season's Copa del Rey.

 Camara made his professional debut on 14 December 2021, replacing fellow youth graduate Ricard Artero in a 1–0 away success over SD Huesca, also in the national cup.
 On 1 July of the following year, he signed a three-year contract with Segunda División side UD Ibiza.

 After impressing during the pre-season, Camara made his second division debut on 14 August 2022, starting in a 2–0 home loss against Granada CF. He scored his first professional goal fourteen days later, netting the opener in a 1–1 home draw against Deportivo Alavés, and ended the campaign with one further goal in 37 league appearances as the club suffered relegation.

 On 8 August 2024, Camara signed a four-year deal with Racing de Santander in division two.
+On 3 August 2026, he moved to Slovak side ŠK Slovan Bratislava on a contract of the same duration.